 The Bible app by YouVersion

 The selection of Bible reading and study plans on this app is extensive!
 You can search topically, but they also have a “Help me find a Plan,” which makes study recommendations once you narrow down your primary interest.
-You’ll find plans here that range from days to weeks. and overall, it’s just a good app to have on your phone.
+You’ll find plans here that range from days to weeks.
+Overall, it’s just a good app to have on your phone.
 You can set it to send you the Verse of the Day, along with Verse of the Day images that are easy to save and share.

 Maybe now is the time to start reading through the Bible.
 For whatever reason, reading through the Bible seems to be one of those things people often save for New Year’s resolutions.
 Why is that?
 Why wait?
 Maybe summer is your perfect start!
 I first learned about this app a couple of years ago during a churchwide campaign to read through the Bible.
 It is an excellent resource and includes short videos to introduce chapters and help explain concepts and themes.
 You can set your start date, track your progress, and set notifications and reminders.